stuartleske/freecbt/README.md

 **If you know a language other than English,** help [us translate the app!](/TRANSLATIONS.md)

+# FreeCBT and Quirk

+FreeCBT is based on [Quirk](https://github.com/Flaque/quirk)'s code.
+Why did I create a fork?

+* **Keep Quirk alive.** Quirk is a well-designed piece of software that is, sadly, [no longer maintained](https://github.com/Flaque/quirk).
+The single most important reason this fork exists is so a Quirk-like app can continue to exist.
+* **Zero cost, zero ads.** FreeCBT will be *free*.
+I want this app to help as many people as possible, the way Quirk helped me.
+Ads and tracking would risk hurting vulnerable people more than helping; paywalls sharply reduce the number of people this app can help.

+  The obvious trade-off is that FreeCBT makes its maintainer no money. *I think this app is important enough to work on anyway.* There is a less obvious trade-off that affects you: I can spend less time/energy/money working on FreeCBT than [Quirk's developer](https://github.com/Flaque) spent working on Quirk, which leads to...
+* **No major new features.** Quirk already works very well.
+I want to keep things working well, avoid bloat, and - as explained above - keep development time/costs low.
+Every new feature puts those things at risk.

 # Design

-FreeCBT's goal is to be both inviting and focused.
+FreeCBT's - originally Quirk's - goal is to be both inviting and focused.
 It should be _really_ easy to enter in a thought; people frequently enter these in public settings and need to do it fairly quickly.
 It also should not cause any increased frustration.

 ## Design Logic